 The “mother” in raw, unfiltered and unpasteurized apple cider vinegar appears as a web-like substance which are molecules of protein connected in strand-like chains.

 The mother is the dark, cloudy substance in the ACV formed from naturally occurring pectin and apple residues – it appears as molecules of protein connected in strand-like chains.
 The presence of the mother shows that the best part of the apple has not been destroyed.
-Vinegars containing the mother contain enzymes and minerals that other vinegars may not contain due to over-processing, filtration and overheating.
+Vinegar containing the mother contain enzymes and minerals that other vinegar may not contain due to over-processing, filtration and overheating.
 (Braggs)

 Unfiltered ACV is high in several organic acids – two of which may have specific health benefits: acetic acid and malic acid.
 Acetic acid may help control digestion, manage mineral absorption, blood pressure and fat deposits.
 Malic acid, found in many fruits, is known to boost energy levels by converting fats, proteins, and carbohydrates into energy.
 Although the studies are inconclusive, doses of ¼ to ½ tsp are thought to help chronic fatigue syndrome and fibromyalgia.